Andrey Dikiy: Biography

-Zankevich was born into a noble family, at the family estate in the village of Gaivoron, Chernigov Obl.
-30 km south of Konotop (now in Ukraine).
-His father was an owner of a large sugar factory and sugar beet plantation.
+Zankevich was born into a noble family, at the family estate in the village of Gaivoron, in the Chernigov Governorate, 30 km south of Konotop (now in Ukraine).
+His father was the owner of a large sugar factory and sugar beet plantation.
 His mother's maiden name was Kandiba.
 Andrey had three brothers and one sister.

 He emigrated to Yugoslavia in the aftermath of the Russian Revolution.
 There he was active in the anti-Soviet community, and was a member of the executive committee of National Alliance of Russian Solidarists.
 During World War II, Dikiy volunteered for the Nazi collaborationist Russian Liberation Army, and was deputy head of the personnel department of the Civil Administration of the Committee for the Liberation of the Peoples of Russia.

 He moved to the United States after World War II and was a prolific publisher of articles in the Russophone press characterized as pseudo-scientific, antisemitic and anti-Ukrainian.
-His writings were extensively used by Aleksandr Solzhenitsyn in his tract Two Hundred Years Together.

 He died on September 4, 1977, in New York and is buried at the Russian Orthodox cemetery at the Novo-Diveevo Cemetery in Nanuet, New York.